OpenNebula/docs/source/administration/references/schg.rst

 -  ``MAX_VM``: Maximum number of Virtual Machines scheduled in each scheduling action (Default: 5000).
 Use 0 to schedule all pending VMs each time.
 -  ``MAX_DISPATCH``: Maximum number of Virtual Machines actually dispatched to a host in each scheduling action (Default: 30)
 -  ``MAX_HOST``: Maximum number of Virtual Machines dispatched to a given host in each scheduling action (Default: 1)
--  ``HYPERVISOR_MEM``: Fraction of total MEMORY reserved for the hypervisor.
-E.g. 0.1 means that only 90% of the total MEMORY will be used
 -  ``LIVE_RESCHEDS``: Perform live (1) or cold migrations (0) when rescheduling a VM
 -  ``DEFAULT_SCHED``: Definition of the default scheduling algorithm.